 CO2 can be captured from large sources, such as power plants, natural gas processing facilities and some industrial processes.
 Capture from the open atmosphere is also possible.

 In oxyfuel combustion, the fossil fuel is burned in oxygen instead of air.
-The resulting flue gas consists of mainly carbon dioxide and water vapour.
-The water condenses through cooling and the result is almost pure carbon dioxide that can be transported and stored.
+The resulting flue gas consists of mainly CO2 and water vapour.
+The water condenses through cooling and the result is almost pure CO2 that can be transported and stored.

 Direct air capture